yukaitung/lgdxrobot2-ros2/README.md

 Visit [http://localhost:3000](http://localhost:3000) to access the web interface.
 If the terminal is closed, you can right-click the desktop to relaunch it from the menu.

-The Docker image has ROS 2 and Webots installed, along with the this LGDXRobot2 packages.
+The Docker image has ROS2 and Webots installed, along with the this LGDXRobot2 packages.

 ### Build from Source